 This is a period of introduction and learning and is more frequently cut short than you might realize.
 You are not selling in this phase, you are learning.
 That means you want to resist the temptation to talk too much during this time.
 Ask questions that help you learn more about the client or the referral source.
 Verify that your pre-sales meeting during prospecting was accurate.
-This step may consist of one call, an in person meeting or a combination of both.
+This step may consist of one call, an in-person meeting, or a combination of both.
 So, seek first to understand your referral source.
 That way you can determine what to present after you assess their needs and desires.
-In addition to learning about their needs, you want to understand the following before proceeding onto the next phase:
+In addition to learning about their needs, you want to understand the following before proceeding to the next phase:

 - Who is the true decision maker or referral source at this site?

 - How does this referral source choose their business partners?
 (Programs, ease of use, quality outcomes, like the staff, influenced by others in the company)

 - What unique selling point do we have that will attract this referral source?

 This stage is more frequently skipped than you realize.
 During relationship building, you are now presenting your unique selling point.
 Remain focused on the one aspect of the company that meets the needs of the client or referral source.

 This stage is the shortest in duration.
 You move from “Relationship Building” to “Close” when you have received your signed contract.